 The general challenge with the libraries is the allocation of a very limited budget by DSRAC, versus the actual expenditure being incurred.
-The amount received does not meet the operational costs of the services rendered to the communities.
-The municipality has to cover most of the expenditure, which it can ill-afford to do.
+An amount of R2.38 million was received for 2019/20 and it did not meet the operational costs of the services rendered to the communities.
+The municipality had to cover most of the expenditure, which it can ill-afford to do.
 DSRAC needs to increase its annual contribution substantially.